ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-project-launch.md

 ## Pre-launch (pre-open-minting) Flight Check

-For a project to be avaialble for public purchase, the project must be activated by the admin, and unpaused by the artist.
+For a project to be available for public purchase, the project must be activated by the admin, and unpaused by the artist.

 tldr:
 inactive + paused (default state) = private project shell and unable to purchase